clashautoloot/Clash-AutoLoot/README.md

 ### Ranked attack fill

 This uses **ranked** battles instead of regular farming.
 Only enable it if you’re okay using up ranked attacks during your run.

+### License key

+A free trial of 1 hour runtime is given, which after a valid license key is required to use the bot.

+1. After purchasing, you will receive an email with a key in the format `CLASH-XXXX-XXXX-XXXX-XXXX`.
+2. Open the bot and paste the key into the **License Key** field at the top.
+3. Click **Activate**.
+The indicator dot turns **green** when the key is valid.
+   - **Green** = valid and ready to use.
+   - **Yellow** = checking (or temporarily unable to reach the server — retrying).
+   - **Red** = key is empty, invalid, revoked, or the server has been unreachable for more than 15 minutes.
+4. The key is **bound to this machine** on first activation.
+To transfer to a new machine, Click the **Unpair** button in the license key menu.

+> **Internet connection required.** The bot validates your license on startup and periodically while running.
+There is no offline mode.